A

 Under the direction of the Board, CFB staff assist candidates, audit and publicize how money is raised and spent in local elections, engage and educate voters, and make policy and legislative recommendations.

-Interim Executive Director
+First Deputy Executive Director

 Sauda Chapman

-Assistant Executive Director for Campaign Finance Administration
+Assistant Executive Director of Campaign Finance Administration

-Sauda Chapman is the Assistant Executive Director for the Campaign Finance Administration (“CFA”).
+Sauda Chapman is the Assistant Executive Director of the Campaign Finance Administration (“CFA”).
 She serves on the Executive Team and oversees the Special Compliance and Auditing and Accounting Units.
 The main tasks performed by both units are reviews of periodic disclosure statements, the administration of public funds to participants in the Public Funds Program and campaign compliance and complaints reviews and investigations.
 CFA staff work very closely with many units in the agency throughout the election cycle.
 From the beginning of a campaign, during the election cycle performing various reviews and payment of public funds to the end of the cycle and beyond when performing post-election audits leading to enforcement.

 Prior to working at the CFB, Ms. Chapman was a Senior Auditor at Ernst & Young LLP, specializing in real estate and employee benefit plan audits.
 Ms. Chapman graduated from the State University of New York (SUNY) at Binghamton with a Bachelor of Science in Accounting.
 While at SUNY Binghamton, Ms. Chapman was the Treasurer of the Black Student Union and a member of various professional and multicultural organizations such as the Bert Mitchell Minority Management Organization (BMMMO), the Juvenile Urban Multicultural Program (JUMP) and the Black Dance Repertoire.